docker-archive/classicswarm/docs/swarm_at_scale.md

 Using this example, you'll deploy a voting application on a Swarm cluster.
-The example walks you through creating a Swarm cluster and deploying the application against the cluster.
-This walk through is intended to illustrate one example of a typical development process.
+The example walks you through creating a Swarm cluster and deploying the application on the cluster.
+This walkthrough is intended to illustrate one example of a typical development process.

 After building and manually deploying the voting application, you'll construct a